 You can learn more about the purpose of HI 200 here.

 This course is a survey of the history of the Jews in the modern world, with an emphasis on European Jewry.
-We will examine how Jewish society, culture, religious practice, and political definition changed in relation to the process of how Europe, and the world, became “modern.”
+We will examine Jewish interaction with non-Jewish society from medieval Spain to Europe, Israel, and the United States today and explore this relationship’s creative and destructive products.
+We will focus in particular on how Jewish society, culture, religious practice, and political definition changed in relation to how Europe, and the world, became modern.
 European states and societies changed through a variety of processes we now associate with modernity such as urbanization, industrialization, state centralization, and the development nationalism and secularism.
 Many of the key issues we discuss in this course therefore stem from the bigger question of how changes in European society over the past 250-300 years affected the Jews.

 CAS HI273 Russia and Its Empires since 1900

 An new look at Russia in the twentieth century.
 Focusing on empires and revolutions, this class examines the Russian Empire’s dissolution, the creation of the Soviet Union, Soviet expansion in Eastern Europe and Asia, the breakup of the Soviet Union, and Russian efforts to maintain influence in the post-Soviet space.
 We will discuss the changing definitions of the Russian imperium, and with it, what it means to be Russian.